Menu icon - click here to toggle the menu

 CEO of Recovery Centers of America at Indianapolis

-Christine is responsible for all aspects of operating one of RCA’s newest comprehensive opioid treatment centers, including overseeing all clinical care, Profit and Loss, facilities, staffing, community outreach and regulatory affairs.
-Christine joined RCA after leading an opioid treatment hospital in Bloomington, Indiana.
-She also was chief nursing officer at Valley Vista Health System in Greenwood, Indiana.
+Schultz is responsible for all aspects of operating one of RCA’s newest comprehensive opioid treatment centers, including overseeing all clinical care, Profit and Loss, facilities, staffing, community outreach and regulatory affairs.
+Schultz joined RCA in July, 2023 after leading a behavioral health and SUD treatment hospital in Bloomington, Indiana.
+She also was chief nursing officer at Valle Vista Health System in Greenwood, Indiana.

 A native of Helena, Montana, Schultz served as director of inpatient services at Shodair Children’s Hospital in Helena.
 She also served on the adjunct nursing faculty at Helena College.
 Christine earned her B.A.in nursing from Carroll College in Helena.
 She holds an MBA with a concentration in healthcare from Concordia University in St. Paul, Minnesota.